Project

 The results of the specific studies shall support the implementation of the EU's Common Fisheries Policy (CFP) for the following fields of expertise:

-- aspects of fish stocks, their exploitation and their management
+- aspects of fish stocks, their exploitation and their management;

-- aspects of an ecosystem-based approach with ecological studies on ecosystem structures and functions, the reduction of human impacts such as fisheries or the protection of essential habitats
+- aspects of an ecosystem-based approach with ecological studies on ecosystem structures and functions, the reduction of human impacts such as fisheries or the protection of essential habitats;

 - socio-economic aspects of fisheries descriptions and characteristics and their contribution to a “Blue Economy”.

-The provision of advice and the research findings are an important contribution to the official reports of the EU Commission to the European Parliament and the Council for achieving the objectives of the CFP.
+The provision of advice and the research findings are an important contribution to the official reports of the European Commission to the European Parliament and the Council for achieving the objectives of the CFP.

 Target Group